socar-esther/socar-esther.github.io/index.md

 <!-- <div class="toc" markdown="1"> -->
 ## Introduction

-This year, in accordance with Visual Perception via Learning in an Open World (VPLOW) workshop, we firstly organize Foundational Model without Descriptive Caption (FMDC) challenge in CVPR 2023.
+This year, in accordance with Visual Perception via Learning in an Open World (VPLOW) workshop, we are organizing Foundational Model without Descriptive Caption (FMDC) challenge in CVPR 2023.
 This year's FMDC challenge proposes a zero-shot/few-shot image classification problem leveraging FMs (i.e., CLIP, CoCa), to deal with novel samples in the real world.
 From an industry perspective, when novel samples occur in the business, we may retrieve and annotate every novel sample to re-train the model.
 However, it becomes too expensive if we perform this procedure whenever novel samples occur.
 To this end, utilizing the zero-shot/few-shot classification ability of recently-proposed foundational models can be a reasonable & presumable solution.
 Therefore, we hereby aim to empower candidate workshop participants to contemplate this challenge and let the students, researchers, and Machine Learning community access the industry-level dataset retrieved in the real world.

 <!-- </div> -->

 <!-- <div class="toc" markdown="1"> -->
-## Orgainizers
+## Organizers

 The FMDC Challenge 2023 is hosted by SOCAR.
-SOCAR is the largest car-sharing platform in Repbulic of Korea, providing a seamless mobility experience from car, public transportations, parking lots, electric bike, and even autonomous vehicles.
-The organizers are applied research scientists at SOCAR, and currently researching/developing on AI products for the business impact in the real world.
+SOCAR is the largest car-sharing platform in the Republic of Korea, providing a seamless mobility experience from cars, public transportation, parking lots, electric bike, and even autonomous vehicles.
+The organizers are Applied Research Scientists at SOCAR, and currently researching/developing AI products for business impact.

 <img src="images/organizers-3.png">